hadi-alnehlawi/Notejam/README.md

 # Introduction #
 Notejam applicaiton was first created as monolith and this project goal is to re-design it as microservice running on cloud.
 It would be more scalable, high available and automatically scale up/down with out-of-the-box networking and security integrations.
 ### Technology Stack ###
 We choose to run the applicaiton on AWS cloud providers for many factors.
 In my opinion, scalabiltiy and flexibility are the most important factors.
-In the below a list of AWS services stack:
+In the below a list of AWS services and DevOps tools used in the project:
 * [Docker](https://www.docker.com/): We cannot think of microservice without mentioning docker.
 The whole concept of construct any microservice application is building it as contianers and the poineer technology to achiver this goal is Docker.
 * [EKS](https://aws.amazon.com/eks/): It is the most trusted way to start, run and scal Kubernetes.
 At the end we are going to create an application that automatically scale up/down and run in a high availability configuraiotn.
 * [RDS](https://aws.amazon.com/rds/?p=pm&c=db&z=3): Amazon Relational Database Service makes it easy to set up, operate, and scale a relational database in the cloud.
 It provides cost-efficient and resizable capacity while automating time-consuming administration tasks such as hardware provisioning, database setup, patching and backups.
+* [Lambda](https://aws.amazon.com/lambda): Two Amazon Lambda functions are used to execute servlesss jobs.
+First one to take a manual snap shot of the database and the second one to export the snapt shot into S3bucket.
+* [S3 Bucket](https://aws.amazon.com/s3): Storing the db snapeshot for three years and set an autoamtic cleanup policy to delete overdue objects.
 * [Terraform](https://www.terraform.io/): Instead of provisioning the infrastrucre manually, I used terraform .
 Defining infrastrcue as code to create resources, manage existing ones, and destroy those no longer needed.
 * [CircleCI](https://circleci.com): Continous Integration / Continous Development (CI/CD) is the most important tool to achive DevOps culture in developement any software.
 The hot label which could brief the benefit of CI/CD tool is *fail fast and repair fast*.
 One of the poineer tool is circleci to build a faster deployement jobs on robut cloud servers.
 Finally, have more than 100 developers to work in this project and who want to roll out multiple deployments a day without interruption / downtime would be impossible without using the CI/CD piplines.